 This high boron cone 04 glaze is generating calcium-borate crystals during cool down (called boron-blue).
 This is a common problem and a reason to control the boron levels in transparent glazes; use just enough to melt it well.
 If a more melt fluidity is needed, decrease the percentage of CaO.
 For opaque glazes, this effect can actually enable the use of less opacifier.

-Same glaze.
+Same high-iron glaze.
 One crystallizes and the other does not.
 Why?

 How do metal oxides compare in their degrees of melting?